-Harassment is unwelcome behaviour which offends, humiliates, or intimidates another person, or is likely to offend, humiliate or intimidate another person.
+Harassment is unwelcome behaviour which offends, humiliates or intimidates another person or is likely to offend, humiliate or intimidate another person.
 The fact that no offence is intended by the behaviour does not mean that harassment has not occurred.
-If the behaviour has the effect of being offensive, humiliating or intimidating, and a reasonable person could have anticipated that reaction in the circumstances that will be Harassment.
+If the behaviour has the effect of being offensive, humiliating or intimidating, that is usually enough.

 Harassment may occur as a single act, a series of incidents, or persistent innuendos or threats.
-It can take many forms, be silent or loud, subtle, or openly hostile, and it may be private or public.
+It can take many forms, be silent or loud, subtle or openly hostile, and it may be private or public.

 Bullying is a form of harassment.
-It includes repeated, unreasonable behaviour that demeans, intimidates, victimises, threatens, or humiliates people, either as individuals or as a group.
+It includes repeated, unreasonable behaviour that demeans, intimidates, victimises, threatens or humiliates people, either as individuals or as a group.
 The following examples may constitute harassment and/ or bullying:

-- verbal abuse, threats, sarcasm, or other forms of demeaning or intimidating language or communication; - psychological harassment; - physical intimidation; - making, circulating, or displaying jokes containing inappropriate or offensive content; - intrusive enquiries into another person's personal life, including their religion, family or private matters; - openly displaying pictures, posters, graffiti, or written materials which might be offensive to some; and - communications via phone, email or computer networks which are threatening, abusive or offensive to others.
+- verbal abuse, threats, sarcasm or other forms of demeaning or intimidating language or communication; - psychological harassment; - physical intimidation; - making, circulating or displaying jokes containing inappropriate or offensive content; - intrusive enquiries into another person's personal life, including their religion, family or private matters; - openly displaying pictures, posters, graffiti or written materials which might be offensive to some; and - communications via phone, email or computer networks which are threatening, abusive or offensive to others.